 - Fellows will attend virtual webinars as well as in-person meetings with Fellows from other AWE Centers.

 - Fellows will be paired with a mentor from centers across the Alliance for Watershed Education.
-Fellows will check in with their mentors approximately twice a month for a 1-hour call.
+Fellows will check in with their mentors approximately twice a month.

 - Fellows will document their progress by completing a short log report every week.

 The Fairmount Water Works Interpretive Center Fellow will specifically:

 - Greet and interact with visitors of all ages at FWWIC, out in the field, along the Schuylkill Trail, and on the water.